graphcore/examples/README.md

 ![Snip 2022-07-05 20 04 06](https://user-images.githubusercontent.com/81682248/177397772-4b671628-a7f4-4d8f-849d-2c5b54dba1de.png)

-To see what's new and easily filter applications by domain and framework, please check out our [Model Garden](https://www.graphcore.ai/resources/model-garden) :tulip:.
+To see what's new, check out our [Model Garden](https://www.graphcore.ai/resources/model-garden) :tulip:, where you can easily filter applications by domain and framework.

-For more detailed benchmark information, please visit our [Performance Results page](https://www.graphcore.ai/performance-results).
+For more detailed benchmark information, visit our [Performance Results page](https://www.graphcore.ai/performance-results).

-> The code presented here requires using Poplar SDK 3.2.x, and has been tested using Ubuntu 20.04 and Python 3.8
+> The code presented here requires you to use Poplar SDK 3.2.x, and has been tested using Ubuntu 20.04 and Python 3.8

 Please install and enable the Poplar SDK following the instructions in the [Getting Started](https://docs.graphcore.ai/en/latest/getting-started.html#pod-system-getting-started-guides) guide for your IPU system.

-## Developer Resources
+## Developer resources
 - [Documentation](https://docs.graphcore.ai/en/latest/): Explore our software documentation, user guides, and technical notes
-- [Tutorials](https://github.com/graphcore/tutorials/tree/master/tutorials): Hands-on code tutorials, simple application and feature examples
+- [Tutorials](https://github.com/graphcore/examples/tree/master/tutorials/tutorials): Hands-on code tutorials, simple application and feature examples
 - [How-to Videos](https://www.graphcore.ai/resources/how-to-videos): Watch practical how-to videos and demos by Graphcore engineers
 - [Research Papers](https://www.graphcore.ai/resources/research-papers): Read publications from Graphcore's Research team and IPU innovators

 ## Support

-If you encounter a problem or want to suggest an improvement to our example application please raise a Github issue, contact us at
+If you encounter a problem or want to suggest an improvement to our example applications please raise a GitHub issue, contact us at
-[support@graphcore.ai](mailto:support@graphcore.ai?subject=Applications%20Feedback), or get in touch through the #help channel of our slack community!
+[support@graphcore.ai](mailto:support@graphcore.ai?subject=Applications%20Feedback), or get in touch through the #help channel of the Graphcore Slack Community!

 [![Join our Slack Community](https://img.shields.io/badge/Slack-Join%20Graphcore's%20Community-blue?style=flat-square&logo=slack)](https://www.graphcore.ai/join-community)

-If you require POD128/256 setup and configuration for our applications, please contact [our engineering support](https://www.graphcore.ai/support).
+If you require POD128 or POD256 setup and configuration for our applications, please contact [our engineering support](https://www.graphcore.ai/support).
 <br>